goatlang/goat/README.md

 **Solution**

-Goat should support three visibility modifiers:
+Goat should support 2 visibility modifiers:
-- `private` - visible only within the current file
 - `package` - visible only within the current package
 - `public` - visible everywhere

-Each symbol declaration **must** contain a visibility modifier.
+Each symbol declaration **must** contain a visibility modifier, otherwise it will default to private.
 Name casing will not affect visibility.
 To prevent naming collisions, type names should be declared in upper case, and variables or functions should be declared in lower case.

 **Example**